Anish-Reddy-K/DearHassle/README.md

 ## 🤝 Support

-If you find Dear Hassle helpful in your job search journey, consider supporting its development:
+If you found this tool helpful in your job search, your support would mean a lot!
+It helps me continue building free tools that make a difference.

 <a href="https://www.buymeacoffee.com/anishreddyk"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=anishreddyk&button_colour=FFDD00&font_colour=000000&font_family=Cookie&outline_colour=000000&coffee_colour=ffffff" /></a>